 J. Edmund Bryak is a graduate of Temple University Law School in Philadelphia, PA.
 He also holds a BA in History from Eureka College.
-Before becoming and attorney, he served as an infantry rifleman in the US Army, completing two tours of duty in the Iraq War and being awarded an Army Commendation Medal for his service.
+Before becoming an attorney, he served as an infantry rifleman in the US Army, completing two tours of duty in the Iraq War and was awarded an Army Commendation Medal for his service.

 He has represented both Plaintiffs and Defendants in civil lawsuits.
-While working in civil litigation he worked on many types of cases including defending the City of Philadelphia against slip-and-fall claims, defending delivery companies charged with parking violations, and multi-million dollar asbestos litigation.
+While working in civil litigation he worked on a wide variety of cases, including defending the City of Philadelphia against slip-and-fall claims, representing some of the nation's largest delivery companies, and multi-million dollar asbestos litigation.

 As a criminal defense lawyer, Ed Bryak has served as lead attorney for clients facing charges such as assault, shoplifting, drug possession, DUI/DWI, criminal mischief, indecent exposure, theft, forgery and rape.